 Although an unlikely choice, these simple veggie rounds are surprisingly satisfying, filled with a hearty mixture of nuts and beans, plus aromatic herbs and spices.
 They could just as happily make themselves at home on a dinner plate, as a side or even an entree, thanks to their protein-rich stuffing.
 Best of all, they’re delicious both warm and cold, and can be prepared in advance, so you can focus on more important things when the family is around.
 Like preventing little cousin Billy from destroying your antique glass vase.

 Good luck, solider.
 Arm yourself well!

-Preheat your oven to 375 degrees, and line two baking sheets with aluminum foil, parchment paper, or silpats.
+- Preheat your oven to 375 degrees, and line two baking sheets with aluminum foil, parchment paper, or silicone baking mats.

 - Slice off the tops and bottoms of your zucchinis, and then cut them into 1 1/2-inch long segments.
 Stand each segment up on one of the cut sides, and use a melon baller to remove the center flesh, being careful not to dig all the way through the bottom.
 Reserve the flesh of two zucchinis for this recipe; the other two can go into a stir fry or something else.
 Arrange the hollowed-out zucchini pieces on your prepared sheets so that they’re ready to go.
 Set aside.